Skip to main content

 The Sustainable Development Goals (SDGs) of the United Nations form the reference framework for Austrian development policy.
 Since 2016, all federal ministries have been entrusted with the coherent implementation of the "Agenda 2030".
 The areas of responsibility of the departments form cross-cutting issues that usually cannot be assigned to just one development goal.
 The Family and Youth Section of the Federal Chancellery (Sektion VI – Familie und Jugend) is responsible for 8 of the 17 SDGs and understands the 2030 Agenda for Sustainable Development as a global orientation framework for the ongoing optimisation of Austrian family and youth policy (Sustainable Development Goals für Jugendthemen).
 In this context, the identification of children and young people in Austria with the 2030 Agenda and their political participation is central to achieving the development goals.

-To promote youth cooperation and the political participation of young people in Austria, education is seen as an essential prerequisite for fulfilling the entire 2030 Agenda (Agenda 2030 im Bildungsbereich).
-The Austrian education system thus plays a key role in enabling young people to work for a sustainable, critical and responsible world society.
-In this context, educational concepts (Bildungskonzepte Agenda 2030) such as 'Education for Sustainable Development' ("Bildung für Nachhaltige Entwicklung"), 'Global Citizenship education' ("Globales Lernen/Global Citizenship Education"), and other teaching principles and educational concerns (see chapter 9.4) pedagogically prepare sustainability in all its dimensions.
-The learning process aims to develop knowledge, skills and abilities, values and attitudes so that young people can play an active role in tackling local and global social, economic and environmental challenges.
-In this sense, education sharpens the awareness of the complexity of global challenges and promotes the ability for critical reflection as well as for systemic and future-oriented thinking and acting.
+Education is crucial for promoting youth cooperation and political participation in Austria, aligning with the 2030 Agenda (Agenda 2030 im Bildungsbereich).
+The Austrian education system plays a vital role in preparing young people for a sustainable and responsible world society.
+Educational concepts (Bildungskonzepte Agenda 2030) like 'Education for Sustainable Development' (Bildung für Nachhaltige Entwicklung) and 'Global Citizenship Education,' (Globales Lernen/Global Citizenship Education) along with teaching principles and concerns (see chapter 9.4), foster sustainability in all its dimensions.
+The learning process aims to develop knowledge, skills, values, and attitudes, enabling young people to address local and global social, economic, and environmental challenges actively.
+Education enhances awareness of complex global issues and fosters critical reflection, systemic thinking, and future-oriented action.

 The 'Environmental Education Forum' ("Forum Umweltbildung") contributes to the promotion of education for sustainable development and environmental awareness among young people through its extensive educational work.
 In cooperation with interdisciplinary teams and through cooperation with experts from educational organizations, administration, NGOS, extracurricular youth education institutions and the media, innovative and qualitative projects (Projekte) on environmental issues or the global sustainability goals are created.